 Patients are allowed early mobility and partial weight-bearing with crutches or walker support.

-Improved comfort during consolidation phase
+Provides better comfort during the consolidation phase compared to full-frame lengthening.